tstohn/ESGI/README.md

 # SingleCellGenomeTools
-Tools for fast mapping of a Barcode Pattern to fastq-reads and subsequent creation of a CELL * GENE matrix
+Tools for fast mapping of a Barcode Pattern to fastq-reads and subsequent creation of a Cell * Gene Matrix

 # Important Tools:
 After compilation tools are found in *./bin*

-  - **PARSER**: Mapping of a barcode pattern to fastq-reads
+  - **PARSER**: Mapping of a Barcode Pattern to fastq-reads
-  - **PROCESSING**: Generating a singleCell * ABCount matrix for those mapped reads
+  - **PROCESSING**: Generating a Cell * Gene Matrix for those mapped reads

 # Get started: